Top Questions

 • School-issued ID

-3. Verify your new account online or by phone.
+• When your card arrives, verify your account online or by phone.

 • Online via our Library Card Renewal form.

-• On the phone by calling any AC Library location.
+• Over the phone by calling any AC Library location.
 We'll ask you to provide the following information to verify it's really you:

 • Library Card or eCard number